Technosoft iPOS4808, iPOS8020

 Main use cases for Technosoft drives at PSI are applications requiring:

-• High currents
+• high currents

 • STO (Safe Torque Off)